-I’m an illustrator working in Seoul, Korea.
+I'm an illustrator working in Seoul, Korea.
 My job is making images for various purposes and it is mainly for branding or packages these days.
-But on the other hand, I also always working on making my own works, not for making money.
+On the other hand, I am also always working on making my own work but not for the sake of making money.

 2. Tell us about your aesthetic.

 What I mostly consider of my images is whether they are joyful or not.
-It does not always have to fun but I am the kind of person who wants to makes people fun even if it people talking about serious issues.
-And I feel enjoyable when working on images makes me fun and it makes me more go into those images.
+It does not always have to be fun but I am the kind of person who wants to make people feel fun even if they talking about serious issues.
+And I feel enjoyable when working on images that make me feel fun and it makes me go more into those images.
 To make an image more joyful, I prefer using vivid colors.
-I use those colors to reconstructing a common object into lively images.
+I use those colors to reconstruct a common object into a lively image.
 Secondly, figures are also an important part of my work.
-I took a lot of effort to make objects in unusual and funny poses which are giving more weirdness and showing more of my identity in paintings.
+I take a lot of effort to make objects in unusual and funny poses, which gives more weirdness and shows more of my identity in paintings.

 3. What is your favourite medium and why?

-I do use various kinds of mediums.
-I use digital painting a lot but I have continuously made hand-drawn works.
-I use watercolour, acrylic sometimes printmaking but to pick one of my favourite, it is ink drawing.
-I use ink at the early process of making images, it gives even color and easy and fast to make fine images.
+I use various kinds of mediums.
+I use digital methods a lot but I have continuously made hand-drawn works.
+I use watercolour, acrylic sometimes printmaking but to pick one of my favourites, it is ink drawing.
+I use ink in the early process of making images, it gives an even color and is easy and fast to make fine images.